No-till Gardening for a Resilient Future

 The low-end cost for this course is $275, and applies to those who have experienced current and/or historical marginalization from the land and/or from other material resources.

 The high-end cost for this course is $975, and applies to those who own a home and/or land, or have access to savings/ inherited wealth/ or high earning power.
+You can think about this rate as paying base-cost, and then additionally paying the difference between the low-end cost and base-cost, so that another participant can attend at the low-end cost.

 The goal of having all of these options is that as many people as possible will feel able to take this course.
 If none of these options work for you, please don’t hesitate to reach out at gardening4thefuture@gmail.com with a proposal that would work for you.